 - Normally resident in Victoria while studying

-- Experiencing or have experienced disadvantage in the pursuit of your studies.
+- Have overcome or are overcoming disadvantage in the pursuit of your studies.

 Funding our Scholarships

-Thanks to generous donors, we have increased the value of our awards this year to range from $2500 to $6000.
+Thanks to generous donors, the value of our awards ranges from $2500 to $6000.
 Please check here for more information about the funding of our scholarships, and details about making a donation.